 Personal care items used on your skin when bathing need to be rinsed well and dry completely between use!

-Dermatologist's Tips To Reducing Germs On Sponges, Razors and Bar Soap In Your Shower:
+Dermatologist's Tips for Reducing Germs on Sponges, Razors and Bar Soap in Your Shower:

-2. Use a grate for items that sit on a surface.
+2. Use a grate or shower caddy for items that sit on a surface.
 A grate allows all the water to drain off and allows air to circulate.
 Ideally it should not be made of a porous material like wood which itself may not fully dry.
 Stainless steel or plastic would be a better choice.
-I had fun looking on Amazon and here are links to some cleaver options:

 3. Rinse-off your shower sponge, mitt, loofah, exfoliating cloth or razor after you use them and get as much water off it as possible.
 Give them a good squeeze or a brisk flick before you step out of the shower.
 This gives them the best possible chance of drying-out fast.